By Steve Beauregard

 The airport’s westernmost fenced border fronts the Las Vegas Strip, just south of the Tropicana Hotel and Casino, and directly across the street from both Mandalay Bay and the Luxor Hotel and Casino.

-The north part of the airport’s 2,800 acres of land butts up against sections of Tropicana Avenue, very close to the Hooters Hotel and Casino, and right across the street from the green monster, (otherwise known as the MGM Grand).
+The north part of the airport’s 2,800 acres of land butts up against sections of Tropicana Avenue, very close to the OYO Hotel and Casino, and right across the street from the green monster, (otherwise known as the MGM Grand).

 Even hotel/casinos located further north up on the Strip are pretty close to the Las Vegas airport.
 Caesars Palace, Bellagio, The Flamingo and other resorts in the middle of the Strip, are just under 3 miles from McCarran.
 Hotels in downtown Las Vegas, on the other hand, are roughly nine miles away.